Benno-K/PublicScripts/README.md

 to be run under specific
 accounts to access some files.

+## ascreens
+Very simple script to list all "screen" sessions on the system.

 ## clean
 Very simple wrapper around
 a grep command that removes